nikoksr/dbench/README.md

 > PGPASSWORD environment variable, or input your password when prompted. dbench will subsequently use the PGPASSWORD
 > environment variable in its sub-processes.

-To use `dbench`, you first need to initialize a PostgreSQL database.
+To use `dbench`, you first need to initialize a PostgreSQL Database.
 Remember to adjust the connection parameters to your needs.

 ```bash